lopalic/rc_onboarding/ruby_basics/what_is_ruby/README.md

 # What is Ruby?

-Beofre saying anything else about Ruby, it is firs and foremost a script language.
+Before saying anything else about Ruby, it is first and foremost a script language.

 This means that it is **NOT** compiled and, is instead, **evaluated**.

-This means, that unlike the C family of languages(C, C++, C#, etc.) or for example Java, the code you write can be ran wihtout the need for a compiler!
+This means, that unlike the C family of languages(C, C++, C#, etc.) or, for example Java, the code you write can be ran without the need for a compiler!

 ## Pros: